 For newbies, who have no clue what shift left testing is, let’s have a quick look and understand how efficient it is for a software quality lifecycle.

 Shift Left is the process of searching and stops defects early in the software life cycle.
 By shifting tasks to the left early in the life cycle is the plan to upgrade quality.
-Meaning of Shift Left testing is that we should start testing at the initial phase in the software development process.
+The meaning of Shift Left testing is that we should start testing at the initial phase in the software development process.

 While initiating a software development prototype, in the plan essential things are kept on the left side, and the delivery & testing essentials are kept on the right side.
-The only issue with these exercises is that they can’t handle changing assumptions and essentials and they lead to negative end results for the business such as increase in price, an increase in time to market and unpredictable errors.
+The only issue with these exercises is that they can’t handle changing assumptions and essentials and they lead to negative end results for the business such as an increase in price, an increase in time to market and unpredictable errors.

 Changing to "shift-left" is about moving critical testing operations in the development lifecycle early.
 This period is set up in especially Agile.
 So why do we need to execute early software testing?